 - Sidewalk is clean, swept/shoveled and in good repair?

 - Exterior signs clean and in working order?

 - Window signage is up to date with current promotions?

 - Exterior entrance, parking lot and donation point adequately lit?

-- Is the donation point well signed and easily accessible?
+- The donation point is well signed and easily accessible?

-- Is there additional parking available nearby should the drive-in point be full?
+- There is additional parking available nearby should the drive-in point be full?

 - Is the drive-in point secured when not in use?